jonasmcferreira/whiteiron/jhed-wasteland/player-handout.md

 Antiquities - you've been sent to confirm the existence of Relics from the different ages

 Giant History - J'hed is a land known for Giants, collect their stories

+Boat - The flaming fools have a cool boat, and you want one

 Undead - undead have surged in small villages.
 J'hed may be a source